What Are Considered Sports Injuries?

 Some of the most common sports injuries that affect the hand and wrist include boutonniere deformity, bowler’s thumb, boxer’s fracture, handlebar palsy, and skier’s thumb.
-Read about conditions and hand and wrist sports injuries our Houston offices treat below.
+Read about conditions our Houston offices treat below.

 Boutonniere deformity injuries can be considered acute (occurred within a 6-week period) or chronic (happened beyond 6 weeks ago).

 Boutonniere deformity can occur to any finger and affects both the middle and the distal (fingertip) joint.
 The finger takes the appearance of being bent because the tendon that lifts the finger becomes injured, stretched, or torn.

 If you come to the Hand Surgery Specialists of Texas, your hand doctor in Houston will splint the finger if the hand sports injury occurred recently.
 However, sometimes surgery is needed to fix the problem, especially if it is chronic (happened longer than 6 weeks ago).

 Bowler’s thumb is a hand sports injury treated by our Houston hand doctors.
 It’s caused by the compression of the ulnar nerve on the inside of the thumb.
 The symptoms of this injury include numbness and tingling in the thumb, pain on the inner thumb, and weakness while performing activities that include the thumb.

 This injury is associated with bowling because it is often caused by a tight-fitting thumb hole in the bowling bowl.